Claire Clairmont: Relationship with Lord Byron

-Birth of Allegra
+Allegra

 The group left Byron in Switzerland at the end of the summer and returned to England.
 Clairmont took up residence in Bath and in January 1817 she gave birth to a daughter, Alba, whose name was eventually changed to Allegra.
 Throughout the pregnancy, Clairmont had written long letters to Byron, pleading for his attention and a promise to care for her and the baby, sometimes making fun of his friends, reminding him how much he had enjoyed making love to her, and sometimes threatening suicide.
 Byron, who by this time hated her, ignored the letters.
 The following year, Clairmont and the Shelleys left England and journeyed once more to Byron, who now resided in Italy.
 Clairmont felt that the future Byron could provide for their daughter would be greater than any she herself would be able to grant the child and therefore, wished to deliver Allegra into his care.

 Upon arriving in Italy, Clairmont was again refused by Byron.
 He arranged to have Allegra delivered to his house in Venice and agreed to raise the child on the condition that Clairmont keep her distance from him.
 Clairmont reluctantly gave Allegra over to Byron.